 Before joining the Defence Studies Department in August 2016, Dr Fox held the post of Teaching Fellow in History of Warfare in the Department of History, University of Birmingham.
 She taught subjects such as the history of the British Army, naval warfare from 1588-1945, and nineteenth and twentieth century strategic thought and operational art.

-Her primary research interests focus on the British Army of the First World War, particularly its experiences in the 'sideshow' theatres.
-More broadly, she is interested in military administration, including planning and logistics, and military innovation.
-In the case of the latter, she is particularly interested in how the military accommodates and responds to change, along with the frictions associated with the movement of expertise and knowledge across organisational and geographical boundaries.
+Her primary research interests focus on the British Army in the era of the First World War, including its experiences in the 'sideshow' theatres.
+More broadly, she is interested in ideas around military innovation, learning, and change.
+She is particularly interested in how armed forces - both historic and contemporary - accommodate and respond to change, along with the frictions associated with the movement of expertise and knowledge across organisational and geographical boundaries.

 - First World War

 - Military innovation, adaptation and learning